-Out of County Student Transfer Program (105c)
+Out-of-County Student Transfer Program (105c)

 Portage Public Schools participates with the State of Michigan Schools of Choice 105c Program and operates under an open enrollment period.
 This means the District accepts all students that apply during the enrollment window that qualify under the 105c state program.
-Families that qualify for 105c include those which reside in any district serviced by one of the following counties: Allegan Area ESA, Barry ISD, Calhoun ISD, Lewis Cass ISD, St. Joseph ISD, or Van Buren ISD.
+Families who qualify include those which reside in any district serviced by one of the following counties: Allegan Area ESA, Barry ISD, Calhoun ISD, Lewis Cass ISD, St. Joseph ISD, or Van Buren ISD.
 Please note that you may live in one county, but be serviced by another.

 Schools of Choice 105c (Out-of-County) Transfer Process

-- Verify that the district in which you reside is serviced by a contiguous ISD/ESA to KRESA
+- Verify that the district in which you reside is serviced by a contiguous ISD/ESA to KRESA.

 - A release from the resident district is NOT required so long as the application is submitted during the open enrollment window.

-- If approved;
+- If approved:

-- The student will be expected to attend school regularly and on-time
+- The student will be expected to attend school regularly and on-time.

 - The student will be expected to abide by the Student Code of Conduct.